FLUORIDE VARNISH APPLICATION CAN CHANGE THE COURSE OF A CHILD'S LIFE

 A fluoride varnish application takes less than three minutes to perform, can be delegated to any trained member of the medical clinic staff, and is non-invasive.

 The State of Minnesota will also see savings from a reduction in ambulatory surgery for restorations of carious teeth under general anesthesia.
-Not only is such treatment expensive (average charge of $10,000 - $20,000), but it runs the risk of an anesthetic death.7
+Based on data from Fairview Health Center, not only are the charges for facility, anesthesiology, and the professional components of such treatment expensive (average charge of $10,000 - $20,000), but it also runs the risk of an anesthetic death.